DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: New Predictions with the MLFF Models: Case Studies of Important Defects

-Anion-site extrinsic substitutional defects were modeled in $3\times3\times3$ supercells of multiple CdSe$_{x}$Te$_{1-x}$ compositions ($x = 0,\,0.06,\,0.12,\,0.25$).
-Using the \texttt{Doped} \cite{doped} package, we introduced As$_{Te}$, As$_{Se}$, Cl$_{Te}$, Cl$_{Se}$ and the As$_{X}$+Cl$_{X}$ double defect complexes (where $X$ denotes the preferred anion site, Te or Se).
-Symmetry‐breaking operations were then applied via the ShakeNBreak protocol, enabling the sampling of a diverse set of competing configurations.
-One example is shown in \textbf{Figure~\ref{fig:snb_pes}}, where 14 different symmetry-broken configurations were generated for As$_{Se}$ in a CdSeTe composition.
-The HSE-MLFF model was then applied to identify the lowest energy configuration (configuration 5 in this case).
-The left panel in \textbf{Figure~\ref{fig:snb_pes}} illustrates how standard DFT relaxation may lead to a false ground state, while the right panel shows the relative energies of all generated configurations, with the minimum energy structure highlighted in red. \\

-Hundreds of structures for these substitutional defects across the CdSe$_{x}$Te$_{1-x}$ compounds were relaxed with the HSE-MLFF models for different charge states until the maximum force fell below $<10^{-5}$ eV/\AA.
-Finally, single‐shot HSE06+SOC calculations were performed on the MLFF‐optimized (lowest energy) geometries to obtain accurate defect formation energy, described below for a defect D in a charge state \textit{q}:
+Next, we simulated multiple substitutional defects of As and Cl (including complexes) in $3\times3\times3$ supercells of a series of CdSe$_{x}$Te$_{1-x}$ compositions ($x = 0,\,0.06,\,0.12,\,0.25$).
+Using the \texttt{Doped} \cite{doped} package, we introduced defects As$_{Te}$, As$_{Se}$, Cl$_{Te}$, Cl$_{Se}$ and the As$_{X}$+Cl$_{X}$ double defect complexes (where $X$ denotes the preferred anion site, Te or Se).
+Symmetry‐breaking operations were then applied via the ShakeNBreak protocol, enabling the sampling of a diverse set of competing configurations (\textbf{Figure~\ref{fig:snb_pes}}).
+Hundreds of structures for these substitutional defects across the CdSe$_{x}$Te$_{1-x}$ compounds were relaxed with the \texttt{DeFecT-FF} models for different charge states until the maximum force fell below $<10^{-2}$ eV/\AA.
+Finally, single‐shot HSE06+SOC calculations were performed to obtain accurate defect formation energy. \\

-Here, $E_{\mathrm{tot}}(D^{q})$ and $E_{\mathrm{tot}}(\mathrm{bulk})$ are the total energies of the charged defect supercell and the pristine host supercell respectively, $n_{i}$ is the number of atoms of species $i$ removed ($n_{i}>0$) or added ($n_{i}<0$) with chemical potential $\mu_{i}$, $q$ is the defect charge state, E$_{VBM}$ is the computed valence band maximum energy of the bulk CdSe$_{x}$Te$_{1-x}$ compound, E$_{F}$ is the Fermi level which ranges across the band gap, and E$_{corr}$ is the finite‐size correction energy \cite{Freysoldt2014-en}.
-The band gaps computed using HSE06+SOC (with a modified mixing parameter of $\alpha$=0.31) for CdTe, CdSe$_{0.06}$Te$_{0.94}$, CdSe$_{0.12}$Te$_{0.88}$, and CdSe$_{0.25}$Te$_{0.75}$ are respectively 1.5 eV, 1.41 eV, 138 eV, and 1.30 eV; these values are used to place the E$_{F}$ bounds for the defect formation energy diagrams.
+The band gaps computed using HSE06+SOC (with a modified mixing parameter of $\alpha$=0.31) for CdTe, CdSe$_{0.06}$Te$_{0.94}$, CdSe$_{0.12}$Te$_{0.88}$, and CdSe$_{0.25}$Te$_{0.75}$ are respectively 1.5 eV, 1.41 eV, 1.38 eV, and 1.30 eV; these values are used to place the E$_{F}$ bounds for the defect formation energy diagrams.
+The VBM for each composition was obtained from the bulk calculation at the HSE+SOC level using a $2\times2\times2$ $k$-mesh for the corresponding 216-atom $3\times3\times3$ supercell.
 The charge-dependent defect formation energies additionally yield the charge transition levels as described below: